ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 * Name of the registry: BPF Instruction Conformance Groups
 * Name of the registry group: BPF Instructions
-* Required information for registrations: The values to appear in the entry fields.
+* Required information for registrations: See `BPF Instruction Conformance Group Registration Template`_
-* Syntax of registry entries: Each entry has the following fields:
+* Syntax of registry entries: Each entry has the following fields: name, description, includes, excludes, status, and reference.
+See `BPF Instruction Conformance Group Registration Template`_ for more details.

-  * name: alphanumeric label indicating the name of the conformance group
-  * description: brief description of the conformance group
-  * includes: any other conformance groups that are included from this group
-  * excludes: any other conformance groups that are excluded from this group.
-  * status: Permanent, Provisional, or Historical
-  * reference: a reference to the defining specification
 * Registration policy (see `RFC 8126 section 4 <https://www.rfc-editor.org/rfc/rfc8126.html#section-4>`_ for details):

-  * Permanent: Standards action or IESG Review
+  * Permanent: Standards action or IESG Approval
   * Provisional: Specification required
   * Historical: Specification required